roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk ****** bydlsloan© "All right," Ben said, "here's the deal.
+"All right," Ben said, "here's the deal.
 The game is in the fifth inning, which means it should last about another hour or so.
 You are going to suck my cock for the remainder of the game — slow and steady.
 Every time the pitcher throws a ball, you will deep throat me and stay all the way down until the next he throws a strike.
 When he throws a strike, you will suck the head of my cock.

  "Because I want to last as long as possible, you will not bob up and down like you normally might.
 Just suck the head or hold the entire shaft in your mouth.
 During commercials, you can sit up and rest your jaws and get something to drink.
 I will sit her on the couch and you will lay across me with your head in my lap.
 Any questions so far?"